DennisSchulmeister/lernspiel.online/HACKING.md

 ---------------

 Lernspiel Online uses a mixture of traditional server-side rendering and more modern client-side rendering.
 Server-side rendering using Django views and templates is used for all static and non-game pages.
 Client-side rendering is used for the games, using a websocket connection to the server to allow real-time communication between players, teacher and server.
 All in all, we still try to keep the code as simple as possible, tending to avoid complex libraries.

 On the other hand, the NPM package index has be come a very convenient de-facto standard not only for Node.js server-side libraries but also for client-side libraries.
 We therefor use a subset of Node.js and NPM to pull client-side libraries and bundle them into distribution files with [esbuild](https://esbuild.github.io/).

-TODO
+The root-level [package.json](package.json) defines a NPM workspace, so that all NPM projects share a global `node_modules` directory.
+It also defines most build-tools via its `devDependencies`, so that they need not be maintained in several locations.
+Besides that, each sub-project has its own `package.json` for runtime dependencies, additional deveopment dependencies and run scripts.
+Typical run scripts are:

-* `npm run build` - Build frontend JavaScript/CSS bundle
+* `npm run build` - Build distribution files
+* `npm run clean` - Delete distribution files
-* `npm run watch` - Start watch mode to automatically rebuild the frontend JavaScript/CSS bundle
+* `npm run watch` - Start watch mode for automatical rebuilds
+* `npm run check` - Run all checks and tests: eslint, TypeScript, unit tests
+* `npm run start` or `npm start` - Run from built distribution files

+Less-often used commands:

+* `npm run test` - Run unit tests only
+* `npm run tsc` - Check source code with TypeScript only
+* `npm run lint` - Check source code with eslint only
+* `npm run lintfix` - Auto-correct eslint findings (be careful!)
+* `npm run prettier` - Check source code formatting with prettier
+* `npm run format` - Auto-correct prettier findings (be careful!)

 Developing New Game Types
 -------------------------